clbonoan/clbonoan-portfolio/README.md

-# Hi!
+# Hi there!

 This is my personal portfolio website's repository.
-Check out clbonoan.dev to see my progress!
+Check out <https://clbonoan.dev> to see my progress!